DPsurv: Dual-Prototype Evidential Fusion for Uncertainty-Aware and Interpretable Whole-Slide Image Survival Prediction: Method

-\textbf{Survival evidence interpretation with component prototypes} To characterize the role of component prototypes in survival evidence, we retrieve representative training samples belonging to the same component that exhibit the highest cosine similarity to each component prototype, thereby providing interpretable pathological characterizations.
-For each of the $c^{\text{th}}$ Gaussian component and its component prototype $\bm{p}_{c,k}$, we assign $\exp(\mu_{c})$ and $\exp(\mu_{c,k})$ as the most plausible survival times (PST), which serve as quantitative indicators of the associated risk evidence.
-In summary, the survival evidence of a component is derived through a similarity-based aggregation of the risk evidence contributed by its component prototypes.
+\textbf{Survival evidence interpretation with component prototypes.} To understand the role of the component prototype in survival evidence modeling, we retrieve training samples from the same component with the highest cosine similarity to that prototype, thereby providing interpretable pathological characterizations. \begin{remark} For each of the $c^{\text{th}}$ Gaussian component and its component prototype $\bm{p}_{c,k}$, we assign $\exp(\mu_{c})$ and $\exp(\mu_{c,k})$ as the most plausible survival times (PST), which serve as quantitative indicators of the associated risk evidence. \end{remark} In summary, the survival evidence of a component is derived through a similarity-based aggregation of the risk evidence contributed by its component prototypes, leading to reasoning level transparency.